Buildstarted/buildstarted.com/_posts/2010-08-23-fun-with-dynamicobject-dynamic-and-the-settings-table.md

 }
 </code></pre>

-<p>And there you have it.
+And there you have it.
 We now have a dynamic enabled settings property that makes our code slightly easier to read.
-I hope this helps you on your way to understanding c# 4.0's new dynamic namespace.</p>
+I hope this helps you on your way to understanding c# 4.0's new dynamic namespace.

-<h3>- Ben</h3>
+###- Ben

-<h3>Update: </h3>
+###Update:

-<p>Fixed Constructor - thanks yesthatmcgurk</p>
+Fixed Constructor - thanks yesthatmcgurk